christianokuru/InvoiceFlow/docs/tasks.md

 - [ ] ✅ Create basic empty pages for all page files
 - [ ] ✅ Create basic empty layouts for all layout files
 - [ ] ✅ Create basic empty composables and stores
-- [ ] ✅ Create basic TypeScript interfaces and types
+- [ ] ✅ Create basic JavaScript utilities and helpers
 - [ ] ✅ Set up nuxt.config.ts with all necessary configurations

 ---